 The frontline of child exploitation

-Children as young as six years old are being groomed into a life of criminality.
+Children as young as seven years old are being groomed into a life of criminality.
 It's a serious problem in all areas of the UK.

 We spoke to one of our project workers who works with young people who have been criminally exploited through county lines.
-She helps them understand their situation so they can move on and build better futures.
+She helps them understand their situation, break free from their abuse and move on to build better futures.

 Life on the road

 A lot of these children are targeted by criminal gangs because they haven’t got a family, or security.
 Likely to be trapped in poverty, they are picked off the street, having nowhere else to go, and are made to feel part of a family.